 Make-Ahead Breakfast Casserole with Spiralized Sweet Potatoes

 Spiralized sweet potatoes add heft to this breakfast casserole without the bread.
 Use a mild, melty white cheese that’s not too sharp, so as to not overpower the flavor of the sweet potato.
-I haven’t tried it this way yet, but I think a spicy sausage such as chorizo would do really well here, if spice is your thing.
+I haven’t tried it this way yet, but I think a spicy sausage such as chorizo would do really well here if spice is your thing.
+This is a make-ahead recipe by definition since it needs to sit overnight before baking in the morning.

 - In a saucepan over medium heat, cook the sausage until browned, crumbling it into small pieces as it cooks.
 Once cooked, drain and set aside.

-- While the sausage it cooking, peel the sweet potato and discard the skins.
+- While the sausage is cooking, peel the sweet potato and discard the skins.
 Insert the sweet potato into a vegetable spiralizer, and spiralize the entire potato.
 You should have about 2 cups of spirals when finished.
-Toss the spirals with the cornstarch and set aside.
+Toss the spirals with the cornstarch and set them aside.

 - When ready to bake, preheat the oven to 375*.